What Does Metal Shavings in Oil Mean

 How Much Metal in Oil is Normal?

 The American Petroleum Institute (API) has set the maximum allowable concentration of metal contaminants in oil at 1.0 ppm.
 This is the level at which most oil companies say they start to see wear on their engine parts.
-But what does that number really mean?
+But what does that number mean?

 To understand how much metal is actually in your oil, you need to know a little bit about ppm.
 Ppm stands for parts per million, and it’s a way of expressing very small concentrations of substances.
 One ppm means that there is one part of the substance per million parts of the total solution.